rspt/processing-spirograph/readme.md

 ## Save it!

-If you want to save an image, just press any key while processing is running and it will save the frame under `export`.
+If you want to save an image:
+-   Press `s` for vectorized image (PDF)
+-   Press any other key to save a rasterized image

+The current frame will be saved in the `export` directory.

 ## License